RasaHQ/rasa/docs/core/knowledge-bases.rst

       lambda obj: obj["name"]

-  This function is used whenever the bot is talking about a specific object, so that the user is given a meaningful name and knows what exactly the bot is talking about.
+  This function is used whenever the bot is talking about a specific object, so that the user is given a meaningful name and he knows what exactly the bot is talking about.
   By default the lambda function is set to ``lambda obj: obj["name"]``.
 So, it returns the value of the attribute "name" of the object.
 If your object does not have an attribute "name", or the "name" of an object might be ambiguous, you should set a new lambda function for that object type by calling ``set_representation_function_of_object()``.
 - ``set_ordinal_mention_mapping``: The ordinal mention mapping is needed to resolve an ordinal mention to an object in a list.
-For example, if the bot listed a few restaurants in Berlin, and the user then asked "Does the second one have outside seating?", you need to resolve "second one" to the correct object the bot listed before.
+For example, if the bot listed a few restaurants in Berlin, and the user then asked `Does the second one have outside seating?` you need to resolve "second one" to the correct object the bot listed before.
 Per default the ordinal mention mapping looks like this:

   .. code-block:: python